1. Superintendent’s Compendium Described

 6. Enforcement of Compendium Requirements

-NPS Law Enforcement Park Rangers enforce the requirements of the United State Code, 36 CFR, and this Superintendent’s Compendium.
+NPS Law Enforcement Park Rangers enforce the requirements of the United State Code, 36 CFR, assimilated state regulations, and this Superintendent’s Compendium.

 7. Penalties for Not Adhering to the Compendium Requirements